 People who are injured at work have rights.
-One of these rights is the right to any and all medical care that will help you heal following an injury.
+One of these rights is the right to medical care that will help you heal after an injury.
 If you are being denied proper compensation following a workplace injury, a Duluth workers’ compensation attorney can help you claim the benefits you are owed.

-Barrios Virgüez have passionately helped many clients from all backgrounds to claim workers’ compensation benefits.
+Barrios Virgüez has passionately helped many clients from all backgrounds to claim workers’ compensation benefits.
 We can assist you in recovering workers’ compensation benefits that pay for medical care or replace your weekly income.
 We can also help you claim catastrophic benefits if a severe injury occurs.

-In a majority of cases, you will not be able to sue your employer for a work-related injury because workers’ compensation follows a no-fault system.
-This means that injured employees are allowed to receive a part of their wages and medical benefits even if they or another party is liable for their injuries.
+In most cases, you will not be able to sue your employer for a work-related injury because workers’ compensation follows a no-fault system.
+This means injured employees are allowed to receive a part of their wages and medical benefits even if they or another party is liable for their injuries.
 This right is given in exchange for employees revoking their right to sue their employer.

 Workers’ Compensation Law

-Workers’ compensation is a state-mandated system that allows employees who are injured at work to recover lost wages, medical costs, and rehabilitation costs regardless of who was at fault in the accident that caused their injuries.
-Workers’ compensation law protects your employer while also allowing the victims of workplace injuries to collect benefits that help them sustain themselves while they are injured and unable to work.
+Workers’ compensation is a state-mandated system that allows employees injured at work to recover lost wages, medical costs, and rehabilitation costs regardless of who was at fault in the accident that caused their injuries.
+Workers’ compensation law protects your employer while also allowing the victims of workplace injuries to collect benefits that help them sustain themselves while injured and unable to work.

-Workers’ compensation law insulates employers from the possibility of paying massive tort settlements to injured employees who pursue civil claims.
-Though, there is a cost at play here.
+Workers’ compensation law prevents employers from paying massive tort settlements to injured employees who pursue civil claims.
 Employers also surrender the option to levy common-law defenses that would otherwise be applicable in civil cases.

 For a free legal consultation with a workers' compensation lawyer serving Duluth, call 678-888-2222